 Tackle your DIY projects with confidence.

 Restyling light cabinets and furniture into darker statement pieces is a popular choice now.
 Pickled pink oak, honey colored maple and golden oak are some of the many of the colors that I’m asked to Restyle.
 When my clients decide they want a deeper brown with lots of dimension, I like to suggest either Java Gel Stain or Antique Walnut Gel Stain, both colors by General Finishes.
+You can click here to get products delivered with free shipping to your house!
 Whether you are a confident DIY’er or you are hiring someone to do it for you, it’s helpful to compare and contrast before deciding.

 Java Gel is definitely darker, almost an expresso color.
 It’s very rich and when applied over wood with visible grain, it creates a lot of depth and interest.
 It’s been dubbed the “one coat wonder” and on some already darker stained projects that is an absolute fact!
 However, I find that the warmth of the Java colors really comes out after 2-3 coats on lighter colored projects.
 Let’s take a look at some examples of what Java Gel can do for you.